Leadership

 8. Practice Problem

-Problem: A car moves 8 km east and then 6 km northwest.
+Problem: After moving 8 kilometers eastward, the car takes a turn and proceeds 6 kilometers northwest.
 Find the resultant displacement.

 Angle between east and northwest = \( \theta = 135^{\circ} \)